Half-mast: Italy

 The flag of Italy was flown at half-mast after the 2013 Sardinia floods on 22 November 2013.

+On 21 April 2025, the Italian & Vatican City flags were flown half mast due to passing of Pope Francis in his hometown in Domus Sanctae Marthae (Casa Santa Marta), Vatican City.

 Japan

 The flag of Japan is flown at half-mast upon the death of the emperor of Japan, other members of the imperial family, or a current or former prime minister, and also following national disasters such as the 2011 Tōhoku earthquake and tsunami.
 In addition to the tradition of half-staff, the national flag may be flown topped by a black cloth to designate mourning.
+In 2022, the flag flew at half mast to mourn the loss of former prime minister Shinzo Abe after the assassination.

 Jamaica

 The flag of Jamaica is flown as a sign of official mourning when declared so by the Prime Minister.

-For example, on December 2, 2016, the flag was flown half-mast in respect of the late former Cuban President Fidel Castro.
+For example, on 2 December 2016, the flag was flown half-mast in respect of the late former Cuban President Fidel Castro.
 Following the death of Venezuelan President Hugo Chávez, the flag was flown at half-mast.
 Following the death of Jamaica's head of state, Queen Elizabeth, the flag was flown half-mast.